FOSSEE/st-scripts/advanced_features_of_functions/script.rst

 command has.Please read the content on your terminal.
 <pause>

-Again, Pause the video here, try out the following exercise and resume the video.
+Again,Pause the video here,try out the following exercise and resume the video.

 ..
 L18